 Size up on your A/C to be safe

-For the example we laid out a mini-split a/c rated at 24,000 BTU such as the DIY Ductless 24000 BTU Air Conditioner and Heat Pump with Quick Connect unit made by MRCOOL, would be able to handle the room on a standard day, as well as being able to still manage to keep the temperature controlled if there were a heat wave in your area, and still not too over-powered to the point of causing short cycling.
+For the example we laid out a mini-split a/c rated at 24,000 BTU.
+We wanted to see if it would be able to handle the room on a standard day, as well as being able to still manage to keep the temperature controlled if there were a heatwave in your area, and still not too over-powered to the point of causing short cycling.